StubberG3/StubberG3/README.md

-- 👋 Hi, I’m @StubberG3
+- 👋 Hi, I’m Gregg.
 - 👀 I’m interested in web development!
 - 🌱 I’m currently learning React and NextJS!
-- 📫 How to reach me StubberG3@gmail.com
+- 📫 How to reach me StubberG3@gmail.com and [My Portfolio Website](https://stubberg3.github.io/)

 <!---
 StubberG3/StubberG3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.